thin-edge/thin-edge.io/docs/src/howto-guides/025_config_management_plugin.md

 ## Update `c8y-configuration-plugin` from Cumulocity

-To update the `c8y-configuration-plugin`, prepare a TOML file in the [format written in the specification](./../references/c8y-configuration-management.md#configuration) on your local machine.
+To update any configuration file, create a local copy of that config file and then upload that file to the [Cumulocity configuration repository](https://cumulocity.com/guides/users-guide/device-management/#to-add-a-configuration-snapshot) with the appropriate configuration type.

-Then, upload the file in the [Configuration repository](https://cumulocity.com/guides/users-guide/device-management/#to-add-a-configuration-snapshot) with the configuration type **c8y-configuration-plugin**.
+The `c8y-configuration-plugin.toml` file can also be updated from the cloud in a similar manner to add/remove further configuration file entries.
+The updated TOML file has to be uploaded with the configuration type:  **c8y-configuration-plugin**.

 Then, go back to the **Configuration** tab of your desired device in Cumulocity.

 ![Cumulocity Configuration Management Donwload](./images/c8y-config-plugin-download.png)

-Click `c8y-configuration-plugin` under the supported configurations.
+Click on the config file entry from the **DEVICE SUPPORTED CONFIGURATIONS** files list.
-You can choose the file that you uploaded, then apply the file to your device.
+You can choose the file that you uploaded from the **AVAILABLE SUPPORTED CONFIGURATIONS** section, and then apply that file to your device by clicking on the **Send configuration to device** button.

 After the operation created gets marked SUCCESSFUL, reload the page.
 Then you can find new supported configuration types as you defined.